scriptdaemon/manual/metadata.rst

 Metadata in a Standard Ebooks epub is stored in the :path:`./src/epub/content.opf` file.
 The file contains some boilerplate that an ebook producer won’t have to touch, and a lot of information that they *will* have to touch as an ebook is produced.

 Follow the general structure of the :path:`content.opf` file present in the tools :path:`./templates/` directory.
-Don't rearrange the order of anything in there.
+Don’t rearrange the order of anything in there.

 ********************
 The ebook identifier